nico/hack/llvmgnsyncbot/README.md

 html files every time a new log file arrives.
 The watching is done by the `watch.sh` script.

-The html files are static files and served as such by the web server.
+The html files are static files and are served as such by the web server.

 The web server and the buildlog storage server happen to be the same machine at the moment.